Lebia

 Lebia is a genus of predatory ground beetles.
 Common names include colorful foliage ground beetles and flat ground beetles.
 They are found worldwide and there over 700 species in 17 subgenera.

 Description

 Small or medium-sized beetles, often iridescent or vividly coloured with wide, flattened elytra.
 They are often found on foliage and flowers.
 They eat small insects and some species are parasitic on leaf beetle larvae.

 Species

+These 791 species belong to the genus Lebia.